 I have learned more about engaging, empathetic, and effective pedagogy from Dr. Denial than from anyone else in my 20 years of college teaching.
 Her work has transformed my classes.

-- Associate Professor Jennifer Sessions, Director of Graduate Studies, Department of History, University of Iowa.
+- Associate Professor Jennifer Sessions, Department of History, University of Virginia.

 Professor Denial takes pedagogy more seriously than any professor I’ve had.
 She is creative in creating classroom exercises that engage students in learning and leave a deeply lasting impression–I still talk about things we did in her class, years and years later.
 She is so careful and deliberate in making sure her students are being represented in her curriculums, and she is open always about learning new things and incorporating them into her teaching.
 Her deep knowledge and understanding of how historians do their (our?) work means she can expertly shift between a number of skill levels, and manages to make all her students feel that they learned something new and deeply valuable to their lives.
 I would not be the historian, scholar, or teacher I am today without her influence, and I cannot strongly urge you enough to reach out to her as a resource that will fundamentally change the way you understand your teaching.